pgRouting/pgrouting/doc/bdAstar/pgr_bdAstar.rst

    :start-after: astar general info start
    :end-before: astar general info end

-* The results are equivalent to the union of the results of the pgr_bdAStar(One to One) on the:
+* The results are equivalent to the union of the results of pgr_bdAStar(One to One) on the:

   * pgr_bdAstar(One to Many)
   * pgr_bdAstar(Many to One)